garythedog/smart-store-wilkersonderek/README.md

 This phase helped me connect a real data warehouse to Power BI and build visually driven analysis with DAX measures.
 I gained experience validating schema relationships, defining metrics, and using visuals to answer typical BI questions.
 The star schema design also demonstrated how one well-structured warehouse can support multiple reporting platforms without rebuilding the pipeline.

+# P6: BI Insights and Storytelling – Engage (With One Outcome)

+This section documents the work completed for **P6: BI Insights and Storytelling**, where the focus shifts from technical data preparation and warehousing to **communicating insights** in a clear, compelling, and decision‑oriented format.
+The goal is to demonstrate the ability to analyze prepared data, design meaningful visualizations, and connect insights to a tangible business outcome.

+---

+## 🎯 Purpose of P6

+The purpose of this module is to practice the essential skill of turning data into *actionable business intelligence*.
+A dashboard or visualization is only useful if it drives understanding and leads to action.
+This project focuses on:

+* Interpreting trends and patterns in the Smart Store dataset
+* Designing BI visuals that answer real business questions
+* Applying best practices in storytelling, clarity, and simplicity
+* Connecting every insight to **one specific business outcome**

+---

+## 📈 Tools Used

+For this phase, the following tools were used:

+* **Power BI** – For designing dashboards and visual stories.
+* **SQLite Data Warehouse** – As the trusted data source generated in earlier modules.
+* **Python (optional)** – Used for any supplemental analysis if needed.

+---

+## 🧠 Selected Business Outcome

+**Outcome:** *Increase total store revenue by identifying top‑performing product categories and recommending inventory adjustments to maximize profitability.*

+This outcome was chosen because the Smart Store dataset clearly lends itself to uncovering sales distribution patterns, category performance, and opportunities to shift inventory toward high‑value segments.

+---

+## 📊 Key Insights Developed

+This deliverable included BI visuals and insights such as:

+### **1. Sales by Product Category**

+* Identified which categories produced the highest total revenue
+* Highlighted underperforming categories that may require promotional support or replacement

+### **2. Store‑Level Revenue Comparison**

+* Compared revenue across stores to understand geographic and operational differences
+* Revealed outliers that are driving overall performance

+### **3. Monthly Sales Trend**

+* Illustrated seasonality patterns and monthly shifts
+* Helps forecast demand and stock planning

+### **4. Customer Segmentation Insight**

+* Analyzed customers based on TotalSpend or segment (if included)
+* Revealed which customer groups purchase which categories most often

+---

+## 🪄 Storytelling Structure Used

+To maintain clarity and flow, the narrative followed this structure:

+1. **Setup (Context):** What business question is being answered?
+2. **Insight (Finding):** What does the data show?
+3. **Implication (Meaning):** Why does it matter?
+4. **Action (Outcome):** What should the business do next?

+This structure ensures that visuals are not just charts but *drivers of decision‑making*.

+---

+## 📘 Final Deliverables

+The final P6 submission included:

+* A Power BI report containing:

+  * 3–5 visuals supporting one clear business outcome
+  * Clean layout with deliberate use of color, whitespace, and labels
+  * Consistent formatting following BI design guidelines
+* A written or narrated insight summary explaining the recommended action

+---

+## ✅ Summary

+P6 demonstrates the transition from *data engineering* to *data communication*.
+The insights developed tie directly to a single business outcome: improving revenue through category optimization.
+This project completes the BI pipeline and showcases the full analytics lifecycle—from raw data all the way to actionable business intelligence.

+---

+If future phases build on this, additional enhancements may include interactive dashboards, forecasts, or integration of advanced analytics models.